Ling0626/eos_fitting/README.md

 6. Output Results: Print the optimized parameters and the equilibrium volume to the console.

 ## Task2-Visualizing Results
-In this Task, the visualization task aims to：

 1. Plot the actual data points from `eos.csv`.
 2. Generate a plot of the fitted energy-volume curve using `matplotlib.pyplot`.